 Final expense insurance

 Final expense insurance can also be used to cover funeral expenses.
 Beneficiaries can also use the benefits for other costs as well such as medical and legal fees.
-Elderly individuals may find final expense insurance most attractive to offset the funeral expenses as this type of insurance costs much less than a traditional life insurance policy because you do not need much coverage.
-However, the benefit amount may not be as high.
+Elderly individuals may find final expense insurance most attractive to offset the funeral expenses as this type of insurance is typically more readily available to older people.
+However, it does cost more for the benefit received since a payout is much more likely, and coverage limits are typically capped at a relatively low number.

 Traditional savings account